lemoncheesecake/lemoncheesecake/doc/project.rst

     )
     project.disallow_unknown_tags()

-See ``lemoncheesecake.validators.MetadataPolicy`` for more information.
+See ``lemoncheesecake.metadatapolicy.MetadataPolicy`` for more information.